A dad’s anguish outside Texas school while shooting unfolded

 Gallegos’ wife called 911 while he took the wounded woman into their backyard.
 As they hid and waited for the police, more gunshots rang out.

 By 11:28 a.m., Ramos had sped to Robb Elementary and crashed the pickup in a drainage ditch, authorities said.
-At that moment, video shows a teacher entering the school through a door that the teacher had emerged from and propped open a minute earlier, according to Steven McCraw, the head of the Texas Department of Public Safety.
+At that moment, video shows a teacher entering the school through a door that the teacher had emerged from and propped open a minute earlier.

 That door was usually closed, and locked, per security protocol.
 But it stayed ajar.